Poikilos/metatools/readme.md

 ## Install
+- Copy the repo folder containing init.lua to your Minetest mods folder (The resulting folder should be mods/metatools/).
+- Enable the mod for the world.
-- You can remove the project folder to lighten the "game" if necessary (Keeping the png is useful but only for documentation--Nothing in "projects" is used by the mod code).
+- You can remove the "projects" folder to lighten the "game" if necessary (Keeping the png is useful but only for documentation--Nothing in "projects" is used by the mod code).

 ## Special thanks